aiphilos/docs/dev/plugin_dev.rst

  - **unsorted** : switch sorting on or off. false by default
  - **nlp_mode** : Natural-Language-Processing (NLP) Mode

- **Note that only the query parameter is required.
+ .. note :: **Only the query parameter is required.
 All others are optional**

  depending on how you send the request, these parameters need to be sent **either as query-paramerts (GET-Request) or as part of a json payload (POST-Request)**.